-Case study: Magazyn Inspiracji
+Magazyn Inspiracji

 Magazyn Inspiracji (Polish for "inspiration depot") is a mobile-first web application made for improvisational theatre actors.

-• UX/UI designer
+• UX/UI Designer

-• Full-stack engineer
+• Full‑stack Engineer

-Team
+• Team

 • Solo project

-• One-stop inspiration source for actors
+• Created a one‑stop inspiration source for actors

-• Very positive response from users
+• Received very positive response from users

 Humans are most creative under constraints.
 Improvisational theatre scenes could be about anything, but actors have a hard time coming up with novel ideas when literally everything is possible.